 Section 7.
 The chief executive officer or co-chief executive officers shall, subject to the control of the board of directors, have general supervision, direction and control of the business and officers of the Corporation.
 The chief executive officer or co-chief executive officers shall preside at all meetings of the stockholders and, in the absence of the chairman of the board of directors, or if there be none, at all meetings of the board of directors.
-The chief executive officer or co-chief executive officers shall have the general powers and duties of management usually vested in the office of chief executive officer or co-there be powers and duties as may be prescribed by the board of directors or these bylaws.
+The chief executive officer or co-chief executive officers shall have the general powers and duties of management usually vested in the office of chief executive officer of corporations, and shall have such other powers and duties as may be prescribed by the board of directors or these bylaws.